mesalock-linux/mesalink/README.md

  * Yiming Jing <jingyiming@baidu.com>

 ### License
-MesaLink is provided under the BSD license.
+MesaLink is provided under the 3-Clause BSD license.
+For a copy, see the LICENSE file.